d2l-ai/d2l-en/chapter_linear-networks/softmax-regression-gluon.md

 ## Initialize Model Parameters

-As mentioned in :numref:`chapter_softmax`, the output layer of softmax regression is a fully connected (`Dense`) layer.
+As mentioned in :numref:`sec_softmax`, the output layer of softmax regression is a fully connected (`Dense`) layer.
 Therefore, to implement our model, we just need to add one `Dense` layer with 10 outputs to our `Sequential`.
 Again, here, the `Sequential` isn't really necessary, but we might as well form the habit since it will be ubiquitous when implementing deep models.
 Again, we initialize the weights at random with zero mean and standard deviation 0.01.

 ```{.python .input  n=3}
 net = nn.Sequential()